divinityg/Noise_Accents_ASR/README.md

 In the data folder, there is all of the audio files I used for my experiment.
 The entire dataset was unable to fit when moving it to github so it can be referrenced at https://www.kaggle.com/datasets/rtatman/speech-accent-archive

+The writeup can be found in "Accents, Noise, and ASR Models.pdf"

 In order to run the code you must make sure the following libraries are installed: whisper, transformers, torch, librosa, os, csv, and jiwer.
 Once all the libraries are installed, the third cell in final_proj.ipynb creates the masterfile.csv used for the experiment.